 For risks that are the most likely or that would result in the highest costs, you can make a plan to deal with them.
 Strategies include processes to avoid, reduce, or share the risk.

 You’ll need to keep monitoring potential risks and your overall plan.
 This lets you be proactive in addressing new risks and staying on top of the ones you have already identified.
 You can increase your future opportunities for growth.

 The strategies and plans you develop with risk engineering can also contribute to your fleet safety management program.

 1. GPS Tracking and In-Vehicle Monitoring

-When you’re trying to identify and minimize the cost of risk in your fleet, GPS tracking software and in-vehicle monitoring are valuable tools.
+When you’re trying to identify and minimize the cost of risk in your fleet, GPS tracking software, and in-vehicle monitoring are valuable tools.

 This type of software can alert you when a vehicle has a maintenance issue.
-It can also sent automatic engine diagnostic alerts if a problem occurs.
+It can also be sent automatic engine diagnostic alerts if a problem occurs.

 GPS tracking lets you see the vehicle speed, location, and engine performance for each vehicle in your fleet.

 You can easily access the repair and maintenance history of each vehicle.
 You can set reminders for preventive maintenance.
 You can keep more accurate records.
 This allows you to predict maintenance costs and make more informed decisions about replacing vehicles.